rookzone/splatter-boy/README.md

 ## Current Features

 - **Custom 8.8 Fixed-Point Physics** Implements a fixed-point number system for sub-pixel movement and velocity
-- **Ball Physics:** Includes gravity, maximum speed enforcement, and functions for initial ball launch and instant velocity impulse application.
+- **Ball Physics:** Includes gravity, collision, bounce, rolling, and sub-pixel precision
 - **Ball-Pin Collision:** Logic supports two distinct interactions based on vertical velocity: **high-speed bounce** with velocity retention and **low-speed rolling** along the pin surface.
-- **Background-Mapped Collision:** Pin collision is detected by reading the background tilemap (`PIN_TILE_ID`), allowing for level designs where pins are part of the level geometry rather than individual sprites.
+- **Background-Mapped Collision:** Pin collision is detected by reading the background tilemap (`PIN_TILE_ID`), allowing for level designs where pins have "built-in" collision.
+This saves VRAM and a LOT of CPU
-- **Game State Management:** Finite state machine implementation and centralised structure
+- **Game State Management:** Finite state machine implementation and centralised game data structure.
+Allows for easy reset, save state, and change state (i.e. screen, level)

 ## Setup Developer Environment

 Dev environment is Win11 with VSCode using Make.
 Compiler is LCC.exe included with GBDK2020.

 _**note**: These are steps for Windows.
-For linux GBDK will need installing and a Makefile creating to compile.
-There is a `Makefile_linux` provided, but this might not be correct._
+The Makefile should work on Linux in theory, as long as LCC is in PATH, but I have not been able to test this yet.
+I have no reccomendations for an emulator on Linux, but I'm sure there are plenty of accurate ones with debug features_

 Follow these steps to get started: